rmp15/rstudio_cloud_tutorial/basics/01_absolute_basics.md

 RStudio Cloud is a cloud-based RStudio which runs projects and code in the cloud.\
 RStudio Cloud allows convenient scaling and sharing of code, including for training programs such as SHARP. \
 Registration for free is available via https://rstudio.cloud/ \
-We will go through how to navigate RStudio Cloud in the basics folder. \
+We will go through how to navigate RStudio Cloud in the basics folder a littlle later in the tutorial. \
 More details are available via https://rstudio.cloud/learn/guide.

 ![](../images/rstudio_cloud_first_load.png)